School of Social & Political Sciences

 Workshop - Javier Auyero, The whys and the hows of ethnography (5 May 2026)

-This workshop led by Professor Javier Auyero explores ethnography both as a method and as an intellectual practice.
-The session invites PGR students and researchers to critically engage with the promises, challenges, and complexities of ethnographic research.
+Tailored to postgraduate researchers, the session invites participants to critically engage with the promises, challenges, and complexities of ethnographic research.
 Moving beyond technical discussions of “how to do” fieldwork, the workshop will reflect on why ethnography matters, what kinds of knowledge it produces, and how researchers navigate issues of power, reflexivity, and representation.
 It is designed for those interested in deepening their methodological thinking and in approaching ethnography as a rigorous, demanding, and ethically engaged mode of inquiry.

 Book talk - Javier Auyero, Dark Governance (5 May 2026)

-Prof Auyero will discuss his new project on “dark governance”.
-States engage in dark governance when they exert power over people and/or places (i.e. they govern) through clandestine relationships with criminal groups and/or “violence specialists” on the edge of legality.
-The book demonstrates that operating out of the shadows of the state this form of governance effectively regulates citizens’ behaviors in the political field, in the market of criminalized drugs, in urban space, and in rural territories.
-The concept of dark governance permits us to re-think a common assumption that still dominates many a study of contemporary politics: that the political order works in opposition to (more or less organized) criminal activity and/or collective violence.
+In the book, Prof Auyero argues that states engage in dark governance when they exert power over people and geography through clandestine relationships with criminal groups and/or “violence specialists” on the edge of legality.
+Auyero demonstrates that this form of governance effectively regulates citizens’ behaviors in the political field, in the market of criminalized drugs, urban spaces and rural territories.
+The concept of dark governance allows us to re-think a common assumption that still dominates the contemporary politics: that the political order works in opposition to (more or less organized) criminal activity and/or collective violence.
+The discussion will be chaired by Dr Allan Gillies.

 Book talk - Allan Gillies, Narco-Democratization: Organized Crime and Political Transition in Bolivia (21 May 2026)